Achieving Business Agility – Part 1 of a Three-part Series

 The reality is that your company’s executives are always busy, and, in some cases, they feel as though everything is going just fine.
 They may be thinking, “I’ve been successful thus far, so I must be doing things right.
 I am constantly getting requests from people wanting something.
 Why should I spend time dealing with yet another person asking me to do something when I already have too much work to do?”

 A sound the alert strategy will get an executive’s attention by alerting him or her to an imminent company problem and creates a sense of urgency to address it.
-This strategy is based on getting your executive’s attention by pointing out the ramifications of an emerging business problem: new competitors are winning over your customers and are poised to take the lead.
+This strategy is based on getting executive attention by pointing out the ramifications of an emerging business problem: new competitors are winning over your customers and are poised to take the lead.

 In the past, when opportunities appeared in the market, the leading firms would simply exert their brute force and gobble up the competition.
 As we’ve seen with Quaker Oat’s purchase of Snapple or eBay’s purchase of SKYPE, what remains is a strategy that still needs to get executed.
 As for business agility, today is also different.
 Digital disruptors are everywhere, and they quickly respond by attacking a single aspect of or weakness in your company’s product and improving upon it to create their own solution.
 Once this competitive solution succeeds with customers, your company has missed a key opportunity.

+If your company executives have the same naive lack of awareness, you may be on your way to a similar fate.
 If you can’t keep up, the digital disruptors will move on to attack the next part of your company’s blind spot in the market.